vprover/inductive_benchmarks/README.md

 ## Organization of this repository (subject to change)

+Directory `benchmarks` contains the benchmarks:
-Directory `selected` contains 16 representative benchmarks capturing selected properties of natural numbers and lists.
+* Subdirectory `selected` contains 16 representative benchmarks capturing selected properties of natural numbers and lists.
-Directory `all` contains a broader range of such benchmarks.
+* Subdirectory `all` contains a broader range of such benchmarks.

 Within `selected` and `all`, the benchmarks are organized as follows:
 First level of directories categorizes benchmarks by data types used